emilyriederer/Rtistic/README.md

 There is particularly good support for building `xaringan` themes

 - [`xaringan` wiki page](https://github.com/yihui/xaringan/wiki/Changing-fonts) describes different elements of the CSS and the relationship between different CSS files
-- ['xaringanthemer` R package](https://pkg.garrickadenbuie.com/xaringanthemer/) provides a user-friendly R API for generating the CSS code you need.
+- [`xaringanthemer` R package](https://pkg.garrickadenbuie.com/xaringanthemer/) provides a user-friendly R API for generating the CSS code you need.
 If this is more appealing than working in raw CSS, the package's `write_xaringan_theme()` function will convert your R code to CSS code that can be saved in this package.

 ## Credits